alexmueller07/option-pricing-calculator/README.md

 # Option Pricing Calculator

-A sophisticated web application for calculating option prices using both Black-Scholes and Monte Carlo simulation methods.
-This tool is designed for financial analysts, traders, and students interested in quantitative finance.
+A web application for calculating option prices using both Black-Scholes and Monte Carlo simulation methods.
+This tool is designed for anyone interested in quantitative finance.

 ## Features

 - **Multiple Pricing Models**:
   - Black-Scholes model for European options
   - Monte Carlo simulation for both European and American options
-- **Comprehensive Greeks Calculation**
+- **Greeks Calculation**
-- **Interactive Heatmap Visualization**
+- **Interactive Heatmap Visualization With Profit and Loss**
-- **Real-time Price Updates**
 - **Confidence Intervals for Monte Carlo Results**
-- **Computation Time Tracking**
+- **Computation Time Tracking for Monte Carlo Simulation**

 ## Live Demo

 [Try the live demo here](https://option-pricing-calculator.onrender.com/)
+Note: Will take a little bit to boot up as I am running it on a free hosting service.
+Once it boots up it will run fast.

 ## Installation